divyanshu2501/Hotel-data-Analysis/README.md

 1. R based: Used for Exploratory Data Analysis.

-2. Pyhton: Used for CLassifcations Algorithms
+2. Python: Used for CLassifcations Algorithms